-S.P. has requested an interpretation of the above cards that were drawn according to the protocol of silently completing the sentence, “Please give me insight into __________.”
-S.P. has not told me what (s)he has put into the blank space.
+T.W. has requested an interpretation of the above cards that were drawn according to the protocol of silently completing the sentence, “Please give me insight into __________.”
+T.W. has not told me what (s)he has put into the blank space.
 The first three cards are the “heart” of the reading and are read as a unit.
 Then, the fourth card is drawn and read as a summary or clarifier.
-Since ALL the cards in this reading are swords (an extremely rare occurrence), there is no doubt that this reading is entirely focused on resolving conflict.
-There are also two fours in the first group of three cards (queen=13=1+3=4), which means there is an emphasis on the foundation, basis, or underpinnings of the conflict(s) and on whatever S.P. needs in order to feel safe and secure.
-Because there are no members of the Major Arcana in the reading, the question at hand or the issue that prompted the request for the reading is part of S.P.’s everyday life and is somewhat present-time-limited.
+It is only when we include the summary card that we have two-or-more of any suit, number or member of the Major Arcana.
+The fact that this mini-reading includes two pentacles means that the focus is on values, priorities, and resources.
+Also, the presence of a member of the Major Arcana means there is some connection to T.W.’s soul’s agenda for this lifetime.

 The spotlight has been on the three of pentacles, working with others as part of a larger effort.
 When this card appears, it means that the seeker would be well-served by not going it alone but by becoming part of a group effort.
 This does not in any way diminish the integrity or the value of the seeker’s contribution; rather, it suggests that the best and highest purpose is served when the seeker combines her/his high-quality work with that of others as part of a bigger project.
 That way, the responsibility and the glory are shared.

 The spotlight is now on Strength, a card of alignment, attunement, harmony, and manifestation.
 This card frequently appears when the seeker is trying to move too quickly before all the parts are in place.
 It is imperative that T.W. raise her/his vibration to align with that of the desired result in order for it to manifest.
 Energy can only flow unimpeded when all the components are in harmony with each other.